 Travel to Matsumoto and spend time at the Daio Wasabi Farm to see the plantations and learn about its cultivation.
 Next, travel to Yudanaka and head to Jigokudani Yaen-Koen.
 Walk through a picturesque forested valley to the hot pools where you will see the famous Japanese macaques (snow monkeys) bathe and play before returning to Matsumoto.
+Please keep in mind that the snow monkeys are wild, not domestic animals and sighting them is never guaranteed, particularly during the breeding season which runs from late September through to November.

-Jigokudani Yaen-Koen - Home to Japanese Macaques, also known as Snow Monkeys, Jigokudani literally means 'hell valley'.
+Jigokudani Yaen-Koen - Home to Japanese Macaques, also known as Snow Monkeys, Jigokudani literally means 'hell's valley'.
 It is named this because of the steam and boiling water that bubbles out of small crevices in the ground.
 It is in the baths of this hot water that the resident Japanese Macaques like to soak.
 The monkeys live in large social groups and it can be quite entertaining to watch their interactions.